OhadLandau/OptiRanker/README.md

 ### **Reference**
 See full work:
 **OptiRanker: An Open-Access Tool for Optimization of In Vivo Trials and Ranking of Drug Prioritization Algorithms**
-Ohad Landau, Kartheeswaran Thangathurai, Shai Magidi, Eitan Rubin
+Ohad Landau, Kartheeswaran Thangathurai, Shai Magidi, Angel Porgador, Eitan Rubin

 ---